• Recipe Index

 It is a black liquid on top of your starter.

-Throw away your sourdough starter if you see mold, a rust color, or your sourdough smells bad or like acetone.
+Throw away your sourdough starter if you see mold, a rust color, or your sourdough smells bad.

 Naming your sourdough starter